 Radical Transformation of the Portuguese Citizenship Law

 In a giant stride in the right direction, the Portuguese parliament, the Assembly of the Republic, has passed a substitute text that brings back the timeline for applying for citizenship.
 Under the newly approved Portugal Citizenship Law Reform, citizens of EU Member States and CPLP countries must now complete seven years of legal residence before they can apply for Portuguese citizenship.
-The applicants from all other countries will now have to obtain a ten-year legal residence requirement before submitting their applications.
+The applicants from all other countries will now have to obtain a ten year legal residence requirement before submitting their applications.

 This is a radical overhaul of Portugal’s naturalisation laws, with far-reaching implications for foreign residents and investors alike.
 Portugal Citizenship Law Reform is one of the biggest shake-ups of the Portuguese nationality framework in recent memory.
 Similar transformations can be observed in regional programs like the Romania Golden Visa 2025.
 For detailed insight into how Portugal’s nationality system evolved, see Portugalist’s overview of Portuguese citizenship rules.